 Corrosion is costly for society.
-In 2008 corrosion cost Sweden an estimated 100 billion Swedish kronor (~4% of GNP).
-This includes costs for corrosion prevention, repair of damage due to corrosion and consequences of corrosion such as environmental damage, downtime and losses in production, and accidents.
-Corrosion also has major environmental implications.
+Every year corrosion costs society approximately 4% of Swedish GDP.
+This includes costs for corrosion prevention, repair of damage due to corrosion and consequences of corrosion, such as environmental damage, downtime and losses in production, and accidents.

 With more than 50 years of experience in corrosion, Swerea KIMAB conducts research and development in the field of corrosion.
-We help companies to make the optimal material choices and prevent corrosion, and we do failure analysis and corrosion testing.
+We help companies to make the optimal material choices and prevent corrosion.
+We also carry out failure analysis and corrosion testing.

-Under the auspices of SIS, the Swedish Standards Institute, we are responsible for much of the Swedish standardisation work within the field of corrosion and rust protection coatings, and we chair ISO's corrosion committee, ISO/TC 156, Corrosion of Metals and Alloys.
+Under the auspices of SIS, the Swedish Standards Institute, we are responsible for much of the Swedish standardisation work within the field of corrosion and protective coatings, and we chair ISO's corrosion committee, ISO/TC 156, Corrosion of Metals and Alloys.

 Contact and more information